-Gene editing will make possible changes which traditional breeding could not.
-Other meat might be gene edited to be healthier.
-The same Korean researchers working on the Cavendish banana have also created a variety of pig that is extra bulky, so it can produce leaner cuts of pork.
+Gene editing will make possible changes in which traditional breeding could not.
+Other meat might be gene-edited to be healthier.
+The same Korean researchers working on the Cavendish banana have also created an extra bulky variety of pig, so it can produce leaner cuts of pork.

 5. In Natural form

-CRISPR can also be used in its natural form and it already is.
-When CRISPR was first researched it mainly focused on cheese and yogurt.
-It is very common in the dairy industry for viruses to attack the cultures which are used for fermentation, that can lead to the loss of thousands or even millions of gallons of milk in a single instance.
+CRISPR can also be used in its natural form, and it already is.
+When CRISPR was first researched, it mainly focused on cheese and yogurt.
+It is very common in the dairy industry for viruses to attack the cultures which are used for fermentation, which can lead to the loss of thousands or even millions of gallons of milk in a single instance.
 By selecting variants of the cultures that naturally get vaccinated against viruses, the industry can prevent that from happening.

 It is possible that CRISPR-edited food might not be seen the same way.
-In some cases when the technology is simply used for deletion of a gene in a plant, rather than adding in anything from another species it is not considered GMO.
+In some cases, when the technology is simply used for the deletion of a gene in a plant, rather than adding in anything from another species, it is not considered GMO.
 The plant looks genetically identical to something that could have been created through cross-breeding or evolution.